kovetskiy/mark/README.md

 mark -f "helpful_cmds/*.md"
 ```

+## Mermaid Diagrams Integration

+Confluence doesn't provide [mermiad.js]() support natively.
+Mark provides a convenient way to enable the feature like [Github does](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/).
+As long as you have a code block and are marked as "mermaid", the mark will automatically render it as a PNG image and insert into before the code block.

+    ```mermaid title diagrams_example
+    graph TD;
+    A-->B;
+    ```

 ## Issues, Bugs & Contributions

 I've started the project to solve my own problem and open sourced the solution so anyone who has a problem like me can solve it too.